dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Transforms can be used in two places - either to manipulate the value of a column just before it gets saved to a data source, or to transform the value returned by a column just before it reaches the user in a report.
-Here’s an example of a transform used in a report config ‘field’ column:
+Here's an example of a transform used in a report config ‘field' column:

 .. code:: json